Early Alzheimer's Gene Is A Curse For Families, A Gift For Science

 Something wasn't right with their mom, then in her early 40s.
 She was having trouble paying bills and keeping jobs as a food preparer in convalescent homes.

 Navarro, then 22, sold her furniture to pay for a trip back to the U.S. for herself and her two young children.
 Almost as soon as she arrived, she knew her mother wasn't the same person.
 "She was there but sometimes she wasn't there," she said.
-"I thought, 'Oh man, this isn't going to be good.' "
+"I thought, 'Oh, man, this isn't going to be good.' "

 Before long, Navarro was feeding her mom, then changing her diapers.
 She put a special lock on the door to keep her from straying outside.
 Unable to continue caring for her, Navarro eventually moved her mom to a nursing home, where she spent eight years.